metadriverse/urban-sim/README.md

 Can't find the answer to your question?
 Try asking the developers and community on our Discussions forum.

 ## 📌 TODOs
-- [x] Release evaluation code with mini-town assets.
+- [ ] Release evaluation code with MiniTown assets.
-- [x] Release pretrained models.
+- [ ] Release pretrained models along with full training configurations.
+- [ ] Release a lightweight procedural generation pipeline.

 ## 💘 Acknowledgement
 The simulator can not be built without the help from Panda3D community and the following open-sourced projects: